min2ha/ukwa-site/content/target/54160/index.en.md

   "subject": "Brexit"
 }

-# Intellectual Property Office: IP and Brexit: the facts

 Facts on the future of intellectual property laws following the decision that the UK will leave the EU.